Page 9 - Lozano Smith Board Member Toolkit 2026

 (Government Code § 54953(f).)

- Remote Attendance as Accommodation for a Qualified Disability.
-The
+> Remote Attendance as Accommodation for a Qualified Disability.
+Public

-requires public agencies to permit members of a legislative body with a
+agencies are required to permit members of a legislative body with a qualified

-qualified disability to remotely participate in Brown Act meetings if the
+disability to remotely participate in Brown Act meetings if the disability

-disability precludes them from attending the meeting in-person.
-Per the
+precludes them from attending the meeting in-person.
+The remote attendance

 o use two-way video and audio streaming in real time; and,